Target level of study

 Physics and Materials Engineering for Microelectronics and Nanotechnologies (PHYMATECH)

-Become an expert in materials and technologies used in micro-, nano- and opto-electronics!
+Become an expert in the materials and technologies used in the fields of micro-, nano- and optoelectronics!

-The Phymatech pathway offers a broad-based training program for physicists, focusing on the fields of micro, nano- and opto-electronics.
-In this context, skills in quantum mechanics, condensed matter, electromagnetism and micro- and nano-fabrication are developed to understand, model and simulate the various processes involved in the manufacture and operation of micro- and nanometric components and devices.
+The Phymatech program offers a broad education in physics, focusing on the fields of micro, nano, and optoelectronics.
+In this context, skills in quantum mechanics, condensed matter, electromagnetism, and micro and nanofabrication are developed in order to understand, model, and simulate the various processes involved in the manufacture and operation of micro and nanometric components and devices.

-The work-study schedule and examples of companies that have taken on apprentices are available on the "Apprenticeship and work-study" page of the master's website: https://master-physique.edu.umontpellier.fr/apprentissage-et-alternance/
+The work-study schedule and examples of companies that have taken on apprentices are available on the "Apprenticeships and work-study programs" page of the master's program website: https://master-physique.edu.umontpellier.fr/apprentissage-et-alternance/

-In addition, the Phymatech pathway offers the possibility of a double degree in "Technology and Systems Management", in partnership with the IAE, within the University of Montpellier.
+In addition, the Phymatech program offers the possibility of a dual degree in "Technology and Systems Management" in partnership with IAE, within the University of Montpellier.

 Physics and Engineering of Living Matter (PhIMV)

-Biological phenomena and systems represent a new paradigm of complex, active and self-regulating matter, governed by laws that are, for the most part, still unknown.
-To study them, we need to employ the most innovative physical principles, methods and techniques.
+Biological phenomena and systems represent a new paradigm of complex, active, self-regulating matter, governed by laws that remain largely unknown.
+To study them, we must draw on the most innovative physical principles, methods, and techniques.
 The PhIMV program will prepare you for fundamental and applied research in the physics of living matter.

-The Digital Physics / Computational Physics Master's program is unique in France.
-It offers :
+The Master's program in Computational Physics/Computational Physics is unique in France.
+It offers:

-- Dual skills in physics and computer science
+- Dual expertise in Physics and Computer Science

-This program is aimed at students with an initial background in Physics, who wish to acquire a dual competence that will open up professional opportunities at bac+5 level.
-Graduates are specialists in "Numerical Physics", which deals with modeling and simulation in physics, and is a specialty developed in many Anglo-Saxon Masters programs.
-This branch of physics covers all computer applications for scientific calculation, design and optimization of physical systems.
+This program is designed for students with a background in physics who wish to acquire dual skills that will open up career opportunities after completing a five-year degree program.
+Graduates are specialists in "Computational Physics," which deals with modeling and simulation in physics and is a specialty developed in many Anglo-Saxon master's programs.
+This branch of physics covers all applications that use computers for scientific computing, design, and optimization of physical systems.

-With the development of computer performance, the field of simulation has grown in importance in companies and research organizations alike.
-Digital simulation makes it possible to carry out experiments on a computer, accelerating the development of new concepts and devices, and ensuring significant savings by avoiding long and costly manufacturing and experimental stages.
+With the development of computer performance, the field of simulation has experienced growing growth in both businesses and research organizations.
+Digital simulation allows experiments to be carried out on computers, which accelerates the development of new concepts and devices and ensures significant savings by avoiding long and costly manufacturing and experimentation stages.

-After a bachelor's degree in physics, this course enables students to specialize in astrophysics in two years, with a view to pursuing a doctoral thesis.
+This program allows students who have completed a bachelor's degree in physics to specialize in astrophysics over two years, with a view to subsequently pursuing a doctoral degree.

-This course offers a comprehensive and innovative astrophysics training program, in the form of a joint course with the Physics Master's program at Claude Bernard Lyon 1 University and the Fundamental Physics and Applications Master's program at Montpellier University.
+This program offers comprehensive and innovative training in astrophysics, in the form of a joint program between the Master's in Physics at Claude Bernard Lyon 1 University and the Master's in Fundamental Physics and Applications at the University of Montpellier.

-The first year is specific to each Master's program, providing advanced knowledge in fundamental physics and the beginnings of a specialization in astrophysics.
-The second year is common to both sites and is entirely devoted to astrophysics.
+The first year is specific to each master's program and provides advanced knowledge in fundamental physics as well as an introduction to specialization in astrophysics.
+The second year is common to both sites and is entirely dedicated to astrophysics.

-The NanoQuant pathway offers high-level fundamental training in Nanosciences and Quantum Technologies.
+The NanoQuant program offers high-level fundamental training in the field of nanoscience and quantum technologies.

-Although the NanoQuant pathway is aimed more at thesis students, students can also choose to branch out from the academic world, and take up a position as an R&D engineer in industry.
+Although the NanoQuant program is primarily intended for students wishing to pursue a PhD, students may also choose to branch out from academia and pursue a career as a research and development engineer in industry.

 General Physics (PhysGen)

-The aim of this course, which only exists in Master 1, is to prepare students to enter a M2 Agrégation (i.e. preparation for the Physics-Chemistry Agrégation, physics option) at another university, or a Ecole Normale Supérieure.
+The purpose of this program, which is only available in Master 1, is to prepare students to enter a Master 2 Agrégation (i.e., preparation for the Agrégation in Physics-Chemistry with a physics option) at another university or an École Normale Supérieure.

-From a pedagogical point of view, this course, like the others, is built around the fundamentals of modern physics.
-It covers quantum mechanics, radiation-matter interaction, second quantization, statistical physics, condensed matter, experimental training, fluid dynamics and the basics of astrophysics (see program below).
+From an educational perspective, this course is structured around the fundamentals of modern physics, like the other courses.
+It covers quantum mechanics, radiation-matter interaction, second quantization, statistical physics, condensed matter, experimental training, fluid dynamics, and the fundamentals of astrophysics (see program below).
 It also includes a refresher course in chemistry.

-The major difference with other courses is that "General Physics" encompasses all the generalist UEs in the master's program, and provides a relatively comprehensive grounding in modern physics.
-It therefore provides the foundations needed to prepare for the agrégation in physics.
-Instead of the specialized UEs of the other courses, it offers an experimental UE in Physics from the MEEF master's program (preparation for setups), in which students learn to set up experiments and present them.
-It also offers a Chemistry UE from the MEEF-Physics-Chemistry master's program, to bring students up to speed in preparation for the competitive examination.
+The main difference compared to other programs is that "General Physics" encompasses all of the generalist course units in the master's degree and provides a relatively comprehensive grounding in modern physics.
+It therefore enables students to acquire the necessary foundations to prepare for a physics teaching qualification.
+Instead of the specialized course units offered in other programs, it offers an experimental physics course unit from the MEEF master's degree (preparation for experiments) in which students learn how to conduct and present experiments.
+It also offers a chemistry course unit from the MEEF-Physics-Chemistry master's degree to help students refresh their knowledge in preparation for the competitive examination.

 Physics of Complex and Disordered Matter (SoftMat)

-Become an expert in Complex and Disordered Matter: foams, gels, liquid crystals, glass, plastics, sludge, paints, cosmetics, food, adhesives, rubber, biological matter....
+Become an expert in complex and disordered matter: foams, gels, liquid crystals, glass, plastics, slurries, paints, cosmetics, food, adhesives, rubber, biological matter, etc.

-Despite their diversity, these materials share common physico-chemical properties, such as a multi-scale organization governed by weak interactions.
-They are susceptible to strong reorganization under the effect of weak environmental stresses (temperature, pressure, concentration, mechanical stress, pH, electric field....).
+Despite their diversity, these materials share common physicochemical properties such as a multiscale organization governed by weak interactions.
+They are likely to undergo significant reorganization under the effect of weak environmental stresses (temperature, pressure, concentration, mechanical stress, pH, electric field, etc.).

 The physics involved, known as soft matter physics, is therefore intermediate between the physics of liquids and the physics of solids.
 The relevant size scales are mesoscopic (between nanometers and micrometers), and interfaces play a fundamental role.

-This training will enable you to pursue an academic or industrial thesis with potential outlets in major research organizations, universities and companies (cosmetics, food, pharmaceuticals, chemistry, etc.).
+This program will enable you to pursue an academic or industrial thesis with potential career opportunities in major research organizations, universities, and companies (cosmetics, food, pharmaceuticals, chemistry, etc.).

-IDIL - Modeling Biological and Environmental Systems - Mention PHYSIQUE
+IDIL - Modeling Biological and Environmental Systems - PHYSICS major

-The aim of the "Modelling Environmental and Biological Systems" (MoBiEn) Master's program is to train students in the quantitative and theoretical investigation of complex phenomena in living systems emerging at several scales: from the single molecule to living organisms, as well as their interaction with their environment.
+The Master's program in "Modeling of Environmental and Biological Systems" (MoBiEn) aims to train its students in quantitative and theoretical research on complex phenomena in living systems emerging at multiple scales: from single molecules to living organisms, as well as their interaction with their environment.

 - Biological physics